Promenade around an imaginary art gallery with the Sydney Symphony Orchestra and physical communicator Andy Dexterity.

 Andy Dexterity is a performance maker who mixes dance, physical theatre and signed languages into an expressive form of communication.
 He creates an imaginary art gallery as the Sydney Symphony Orchestra and dynamic conductor Benjamin Northey perform this much-loved orchestral classic.

-Suitable for children aged 5+ and their families.
+Suitable for children ages 5+ and their families.